|What's The Globe

 get a bus number 6 or 6A, from the bus stop

-located opposite Frankie & Benny's.
-This drops
+located opposite Frankie & Benny's or from the

-onto the railway station.'
+then onto the railway station.'
+A timetable for

 Remember if travelling by train then you can normally save on the cost of fares by booking in advance.
 Visit the thetrainline website to see how much you can save.